 The Exchange believes the proposed rule change is consistent with the Act and the rules and regulations thereunder applicable to the Exchange and, in particular, the requirements of Section 6(b) of the Act.
-18 Specifically, the Exchange believes the proposed rule change is consistent with the Section $6(b)(5)^{19}$ requirements that the rules of an exchange be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged in regulating, clearing, settling, processing information with respect to, and facilitating transactions in securities, to remove impediments to and perfect the mechanism of a free and open market and a national market system, and, in general, to protect investors and the public interest.
-Additionally, the Exchange believes the proposed rule change is consistent with the Section 6(b)(5) 20 requirement that the rules of an exchange not be designed
+18 Specifically, the Exchange believes the proposed rule change is consistent with the Section 6(b)(5) 19 requirements that the rules of an exchange be designed to prevent fraudulent and manipulative acts and practices, to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged participants may submit orders or quotes to trade against orders in the COB, and the allocation of such executions will be pursuant to Rule 6.45A(c) or 6.45B(c), as applicable (which describes the interaction of a market participant's quotes and orders with orders in the electronic book).

-11 Currently, complex orders that execute against the COB (proposed subparagraph (a)(ii)) allocate pursuant to price-time.
+$^{^{11}\}mbox{Currently, complex orders that execute against complex orders in the COB on the open (proposed subparagraph (a)(ii)) allocate pursuant to price-time priority.$

-$^{^{12}\,}See$ Rule 6.13, Interpretation and Policy .01 (which states that the Exchange will announce to Trading Permit Holders via Regulatory Circular all pronouncements regarding determinations by the Exchange pursuant to Rule 6.13).
+12 See Rule 6.53C, Interpretation and Policy .01 (which states that the Exchange will announce to Trading Permit Holders via Regulatory Circular all pronouncements regarding determinations by the Exchange pursuant to Rule 6.53C and the Interpretations and Policies thereunder).

-13 The Exchange represents that complex orders continue to have opportunities to trade against the leg markets, both at the open pursuant to proposed paragraph (a)(i) and intraday pursuant to Rule 6.13(b) (execution of orders in the COB) and (c) (execution of orders through COA).
-Additionally, this filing does not change the complex order priority principles (including public customer priority) set forth in Rules 6.12 and 6.13.
+13 The Exchange represents that complex orders continue to have opportunities to trade against the leg markets, both at the open pursuant to proposed paragraph (a)(i) and intraday pursuant to Rule 6.53C(c) (execution of orders in the COB) and (d) (execution of orders through COA).
+Additionally, this filing does not change the complex order priority principles (including public customer priority) set forth in Rules 6.45A, 6.45B and 6.53C.

-14 Additionally, because Rules 6.11, Interpretation and Policy .01, 6.12 and 6.13, Interpretation and Policy .05 provide the Exchange with flexibility to determine allocation algorithms on a class-by-class basis, the Exchange believes it is appropriate to provide the same class-by-class flexibility to trading at the COB open.
+14 Additionally, because Rules 6.2B, Interpretation and Policy .04, 6.45A, 6.45B and 6.53G, Interpretation and Policy .09 provide the Exchange with flexibility to determine allocation algorithms on a class-by-class basis, the Exchange believes it is appropriate to provide the same classby-class flexibility to trading at the COB open.

-15 See Rule 6.11 regarding the opening of series at a market-clearing price and Rule 6.13, Interpretation and Policy .07(b) regarding the opening of the COB at a market-clearing price.
+15 See Rule 6.2B regarding the opening of series at a market-clearing price and Rule 6.53C, Interpretation and Policy .11(b) regarding the opening of the COB at a market-clearing price.

-16 See Rule 6.11(i).
+16 See Rule 6.2B(g).

-17 See Rule 6.13, Interpretation and Policy .04.
+17 See Rule 6.53C, Interpretation and Policy .08.
 For example, pursuant to paragraph (a)(3), if the BBO or derived net market is not within an acceptable price range, the System holds marketable limit orders and does not allow trading of complex orders for that strategy until the market is no longer outside the applicable price range.